This strategy anchors the bulk of my portfolio.

 BAMLH0A0HYM2

-BAMLH0A0HYM2 is the name of the ticker used to track CDS Spread (the price of the premium in a CDS) in the economy.
+BAMLH0A0HYM2 is the name of the ticker used to track CDS Spread (the price of the premium in a CDS contract) in the economy.

 It answers the question “Are companies at risk of going broke?”